Emily General

-Emily C. General (1908–1991) was a member of the Six Nations of the Grand River reserve in Canada.
+Emily C. General (1908–1991) was a citizen of the Six Nations of the Grand River reserve in Canada.
 Born to Alexander General, a Cayuga, and Sophia Jones, who was Mohawk, she was a leader in the community, particularly through her career in education.
 Prior to becoming a teacher, General fought the RCMP's forced removal of twenty-one children from the community first to the Mohawk Institute Residential School and then to Chapleau Residential School, located 900 kilometres away from their community.

 Early years

 She entered the Hamilton Normal School in 1925 and graduated in 1926.
 Shortly after she began working for the Six Nations School Board.
 She was fluent in Mohawk and Cayuga, involved in the Six Nations Agricultural Society, and participated in and likely led a delegation to England to fight for sovereignty for the Six Nations of the Grand River and to gain control of the funds paternalistically administered by the Canadian government.